tpoppels/tpoppels.github.io/_pages/cv.md

 Education
 ======
 * MA in *Mind & Language*, University of Edinburgh, 2010
+* University of Pennsylvania: International Student at the Institute for Research in Cognitive Science, 2012-2013
+* University of Chicago: Linguistics Society of America Summer Institute, 2015
 * PhD in Linguistics, UC San Diego, 2019 (expected)

 Publications